 To keep up to date on Academic Librarianship in Canada, check out below for our list of new articles published in the field!
-A new article will be added every 2 weeks.
+New articles will be added regularly.
 If you’ve come across an article that hasn’t yet been featured, feel free to send it along to email@example.com!

 The Emerging Library & Information Perspectives (ELIP) Journal is run by Master of Library and Information Science students.
 It is open access, peer-reviewed, and contains articles ranging from student experience to research in library and information science.
 Volume 2, the most current issue, includes an article by Stacey Zip, a recent MLIS graduate, titled “International Students and the Canadian University: Towards the Creation of Tailored Action Plans for a Dynamic User Population” which explores the relationship between academic libraries and international students at Canadian universities and proposes the implementation of an international student librarian.